 Since 1994, our students have graduated and gone onto reputable colleges and universities.
 The program has graduated many engineers, doctors, orthopedic surgeons, veterinarians, computer and robotics engineers and computer scientists as well as teachers!
 Some of the esteemed universities attended include: Kettering, U of M, MTU, MSU, MIT, RIT, Purdue, Cornell, WPI and Embry Riddle to name a few.

-- Spring 2020 Important Application Information & Dates
+- In-District Student Application Information & Dates

 - CSMTech Benefits

 - CSMTech Prerequisites

 - Frequently Asked Questions

 April 24 at 3pm: Application materials due to Nichole Trzasko at email@example.com

 - A complete application includes the following: Forms A, B, & C from the student/parent, and a copy of the student's report card from semester 1 of the 2019/2020 school year (the student can save/send their report card from their district’s student information system as a PDF, or send a screenshot of the report card from their district’s student information system).

 - It is strongly recommended that the email address used for contact is that of the student and that the student checks their email regularly, as this will be the primary way we communicate about the application process.
 (If the student is not currently enrolled with Clarkston Community Schools, a 105/105c application must also be submitted.)